araobp/can-bus/doc/EVALUATION.md

 ### SocketCAN and SLCAN

-SocketCAN and SLCAN are interesting, so I evaluated them.
-But SLCAN does not support mask/filtering on CAN controller, so I do not adopt them in this project.
+SocketCAN and SLCAN are interesting, so I evaluated them by re-building Raspbian to add SLCAN kernel module.
+But I noticed that SLCAN does not support mask/filtering on CAN controller, so I do not adopt them in this project.

 ## CANopen